Chess8885/Xcape/README.md

-A responsive travel website built with React, Gatsby.js, GraphQL, and styled components.
+A website built with Gatsby and styled components.

 App is deployed at https://confident-yonath-3eab48.netlify.app/